 You'll try and stand up and you'll go down to the ground again.

-If somebody's in handcuffs, bend their fingers and they're gonna comply.
+But even simple things, if somebody's in handcuffs, bend their fingers and they're going to comply.

 That's how easy it is.